This creamy no-bake Vegan cheesecake makes a delightful fresh and fruity dessert that is perfect for Summer.

 - Next blitz all of the ingredients for the filling in a food processor.
 You want this to be nice and creamy so use the strongest setting and blend it until it is nearly looking like a very thick smooth liquid.
 The time it will take will vary depending on the strength of your food processor.

-- For the topping add the dates into the food processor and blitz until you have a smooth paste.
-Add the frozen raspberries and blitz until they are crushed, blended and smooth, it should be like a thick pulpy liquid.
+- For the topping add the dates to the food processor and blitz until you have a smooth paste.
+Add the frozen raspberries and blitz until they are crushed, blended, and smooth, it should be like a thick pulpy liquid.
 This may take anywhere between 3-5 minutes depending on the strength of your food processor.
 Place in the freezer for 30 minutes.

-- Top with fresh raspberries, or if you are using frozen then leave them out prior to doing the topping for 15-20 minutes to thaw.
+- Top the cake with fresh raspberries, or if you are using frozen then leave them out prior to doing the topping for 15-20 minutes to thaw.

-- Run a knife under hot water to cut into slices and serve.
+- Run a knife under hot water to cut the Vegan cheesecake into slices and serve.

 *To soften the cashews you have two options: Either soak in cold water for 4 hours to overnight - overnight is best.
 Or in very hot water for 20 minutes.
 Then rinse, drain and pat dry with a paper towel. *Soak dates in warm water for 10 minutes, rinse, drain and pat dry with a paper towel.